-With a window of good weather opening up, my sister and I made a last minute overnight camping trip to Stone Mountain State Park.
+With a window of good weather opening up, my sister and I made a last minute camping trip to Stone Mountain State Park.
 To take full advantage of the shorter winter daylight hours, we arrived early for our camping and hiking sister trip.

 Our first winter camping trip, we picked Stone Mountain State Park because it is one of the few North Carolina campgrounds with fully-functional restrooms open during the freezing weather.
 The daytime temps had been in the mid-50’s but with the clear skies, the nighttime temps dipped down to 28F!
 Only the B and C loops are open all year.

 We camped in the family campground and had our choice of campsites.
 Normally, we'd pick an outer edge but we chose one close to the heated bathhouse.
 A friendly ranger checked us in and we prepared for a long winter's nap.
 Just to show you how quickly the weather can turn, we've included before and after shots of the campground.
 We woke up to a thick, sparkling layer of frost.